-So on that note I thought I would share with you today the items I always travel long-haul with, plus the stylish yet practical hand luggage by Lo & Sons that I pack them these items in.
+So on that note I thought I would share with you today the items I always pack in my hand luggage, plus the stylish yet practical carry-on by Lo & Sons that I pack all these essentials in.

-- Kate Spade Passport Holder – protects my passport in something bright and easy to spot.
-Find a similar one here.
+- Kate Spade Passport Holder – protects my passport in something bright and easy to spot amongst all the other items.

 - A pen – to fill out all those pesky immigration forms!